LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/KnowledgeBase/overview.md

 * The key attributes which the NLU uses for matching are the article Title, Intent Qualifiers, Summary, Tags and any Positive or Negative learnings an article may have acquired.

-* The Title and the Intent Qualifiers are [intents](conversation-builder-overview-entities-overview.html) and should be full sentences eg: “How do I reset my password?”
+* The Title and the Intent Qualifiers are [intents](conversation-builder-overview-entities-overview.html) and should be full sentences e.g., “How do I reset my password?”

 * As a rule you should have at *LEAST* 5 to 8 Intent Qualifiers per article which provide different ways people ask for this article.

-* Tags are used to highlight the key noun in the intent and title.
+* Tags are used to highlight the key nouns in the intent and title.
 For instance “How do I reset my password?” would have a tag of “password” and perhaps “reset”.

 * When you add training intents to an article, they should be relatively generic.
 If they are too specific the likelihood they will match another user’s utterance is slim.
 Since users can phrase their questions in many ways, we need to make that our intents are broad, to allow the NLU a chance to match as many possible versions of the sentence as possible.